DISEINC/dise-widget-core/core/README.md

 **Core**  contains general application code
 - **parameters**
 A getter property that contains the parameters supplied to the widget.
 Takes default parameters from `<meta name="widget-%PARAM%" content="%VALUE%"/>`-tags, and overrides them with URL parameters, supplied with a regular `?%PARAM%=%VALUE%`-syntax.
 - **layout**
 A getter property that returns a Promise, which resolves with a Mustache template.
-Template path is `layouts/${parameters.layout}.mustache`.
+Template path is `layouts/${this.parameters.layout}.mustache`.
+- **init**
+  Initializer method that does two things: It calls `this.render` and sets up a re-render interval.
+It's called once on page load.
 - **update**
   A method that takes a Mustache template (from `this.layout`) and an object with some data and renders it to the DOM.

 **Widget** contains your specific application code
-- **init**
+- **fetch**
-  Initializer that does two things: It calls `this.render` and sets up a re-render interval.
-It's called once on page load.
+  Responsible for gathering data from whatever non-local sources you may have, usually REST API endpoints.
+Like all asynchronous methods it should return a Promise.
 - **render**
   Coordinates the (re-)render of the widget.
-Usually looks sort of like this:
+It's called once every `this.parameters.tick` and usually looks sort of like this:
   ```
     api.render = function () {
       this.async.parallel.call(this,